cjortegon/Travelling-Salesman-Problem/README.md

 First you need to get a Google Maps Api Authentication Key: https://developers.google.com/maps/documentation/javascript/get-api-key

-Check the test case from test/Main.java where
+Check the test case from test/Main.java where a test case is solved.
+For more information in how to use the code, go to this repository wiki.